legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 19.2.
 Measuring Instruments

+Back-up arrangements to meet these functional requirements should be provided where this function is partly or fully filled by electronic means: this means single ECDIS and paper charts or duplicate ECDIS.
+Where duplicate ECDIS is provided as the primary means of navigation, officers with responsibility for navigation watch keeping should have received appropriate shore based and ship type-specific training.

+### 19.2.
+Measuring Instruments

-Every vessel should carry a barometer.
-Every sailing vessel should carry an anemometer and an inclinometer.
+Every vessel should carry an efficient fixed or portable searchlight suitable for man-overboard search and rescue operations.

-### 19.3.
-Signalling Lamp

 Vessels of <150 GT require a radar reflector.

-Vessels of >300 GT must be marked externally with the vessel’s IMO number which may be horizontal provided that it is visible from the air.

-### 21a.3.
-Headroom
+### 21a.2.
+Access/Escape Arrangements

 Vessels of 3000 GT or more constructed on or after the Maritime Labour Convention, 2006 enters into force should comply with the full requirements of standard A3.1 of the Maritime Labour Convention 2006.

-### 21a.18.
-Master’s Inspections

-### 21b.3.
-Headroom
+### 21a.17.
+Protection from Mosquitoes

-### 21b.5.
-Lighting
+### 21b.2.
+General

+### 21b.4.
+Access/Escape arrangements

 The structural strength of any deckhouse or superstructure should comply with the requirements of one of the Classification Societies listed in the National Annex, as appropriate to the vessel and its areas of operation.

+### 21b.6.
+Heating

 ### 21b.7.
 Ventilation

 ### 21b.8.
 Sleeping Accommodation

-### 21b.8.1.
-General

-### 21b.8.5.
-Sleeping Accommodation – Yachts of 3000 GT or more
+### 21b.8.4.
+Sleeping Accommodation – Equivalent arrangements to the Maritime Labour Convention 2006 for vessels of 500GT and over and less than 1250GT.

 Vessels of 3000 GT or more constructed on or after the Maritime Labour Convention, 2006 enters into force should comply with the full requirements of standard A3.1 of the Maritime Labour Convention 2006.